k0swe/kel-agent/README.md

 If you want to run your radio programs and `kel-agent` on one computer and your browser on another, this is possible.
 There are a couple of approaches.
 Neither is super easy, which I hope to fix.

+NOTE: I do *not* recommend serving this in a way that's exposed to the internet because there is *no* authentication.
+If exposed to the internet, anyone could potentially initiate transmissions with your radio.

 ### SSH port forwarding

 This method is relatively simple and quick to execute, but is more brittle than serving secure